tobiaswjohn/RDFuzz/README.md

 ## Run Fuzzing
  - `testReasonersEL.sh`
 	 + script to test EL reasoners (HermiT, Openllet, ELK) using fuzzing
+	 + argument: number of minutes the fuzzing should run (default: 1min)

 ## Structure of Repostitory
  - ISLaResources: contains environment to run ISLa and grammars and scripts to call generate test files